Display Software Manual

 Snow_and_Ice, Space, & Water loads all the datasets in a pre-generated playlist for the selected Major Category.

 - Live_Programs loads all Live Programs datasets in a pre-generated playlist.
 Some of the Live Programs have accompanying scripts found on the SOS website at http://sos.noaa.gov/Datasets/live-programs.php.

 - all: loads an alphabetical pre-generated playlist with every dataset on the SOS system.

 - overlays loads all overlay datasets in a pre-generated playlist.
-This is needed only for the iPhone version of the Remote App, which doesn’t use the Data Catalog (unlike the iPad version, that does).
+This is needed only for the deprecated iPhone version of the Remote App, which doesn’t use the Data Catalog (unlike the iPad version, that does).

 - Site_Custom loads a pre-generated playlist with all the datasets added by a particular SOS site.
 In order for custom datasets to appear in the SOS Data Catalog, they must be put in a sub-directory of /

 - Update Library… updates all the pre-generated playlists in the library and the SOS Data Catalog, including

 site-custom.
 This needs to be done every time a new dataset is added to the system.